 The subject site is identified on Assessor's Map 37-1W-08CC as Tax Lots 500 and 800.
 The site is 5.62 acres in size and is within the City of Medford.
 The site is designated General Industrial (GI) by the Medford Comprehensive Plan and Light Industrial (I-L) by the Medford Zoning Ordinance.
 The site has two overlay designations, the Enterprise Zone, and the Opportunity Zone.
 Both of these zones pertain to economic incentives regarding taxes for businesses, which are not applicable to RVTD.
-Property to the north of the subject site is also zoned Light Industrial (I-L), property to the south is zoned Light Industrial (I-L) property to the east is zoned Multiple Family Residential (30 Units), and property to the west is zone Regional Commercial.
+Property to the north of the subject site is also zoned Light Industrial (I-L) property to the east is zoned Multiple Family Residential (30 Units), and property to the west is zone Regional Commercial.